JAlcocerT/JAlcocerT/content/blog/video-tricks-actioncam.md

 [Any other relevant description text can go here]
 ```

-And they can be automatic, I mean...when you join your parts, get already a `.txt` telling which parts you joined, in which second...
+And the [timestamps can be automatic](https://jalcocert.github.io/JAlcocerT/web-for-moto-blogger/#automatic-video-chapters), I mean...when you join your parts, get already a `.txt` telling which parts you joined, in which second...